kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/metrics/README_metrics.md

 This folder provides the **measurement layer** of the PLD Applied Interaction Framework.
 Its purpose is to help developers **log, evaluate, and visualize** how well an agent detects drift, performs repairs, reenters alignment, and maintains conversational stability.

-This is the **minimal operational implementation** — fast to integrate and aligned with the full benchmark workflow used in the MultiWOZ (N=200) evaluation.
+This is the **minimal operational implementation** — fast to integrate and aligned with the evaluation workflow used in the MultiWOZ (N=200) baseline.

 ---